Doug Gilmour: Toronto Maple Leafs

 Individually, Gilmour earned several accolades for his season: He played in the 1993 All-Star Game (his first of two consecutive appearances), was named recipient of the Frank J. Selke Trophy as the NHL's top defensive forward, and finished second to Mario Lemieux in voting for the Hart Memorial Trophy as the league's most valuable player.
 The Maple Leafs agreed to renegotiate Gilmour's contract following the season; the two sides agreed to a five-year, $15 million contract early in the 1993–94 season that included endorsement rights and was expected to allow Gilmour to complete his career in Toronto.

 Gilmour recorded his third career 100-point season in 1993–94 as he finished fourth in NHL scoring with 111 points.
 During the season, Gilmour briefly required police protection after receiving death threats from an unidentified woman.
 He finished fourth in post-season scoring with 28 points as the Maple Leafs again reached the Western Conference Final before losing to the Vancouver Canucks.
 Gilmour finished fourth in Hart Trophy voting and second in Selke trophy voting.

 The Maple Leafs named Gilmour the 15th captain in franchise history on August 18, 1994, as he succeeded Wendel Clark, who was traded to the Quebec Nordiques in the off-season.
 The 1994–95 season was delayed by a labour dispute.
 The stoppage prompted several players to sign temporarily with European teams.
 Gilmour signed in Switzerland and joined the Rapperswil-Jona Lakers in November 1994.
 He appeared in nine games with the National League A team and scored two goals to go along with 13 assists before returning to Canada.
-He also attempted to join Wayne Gretzky's exhibition tour of Europe when able.
+He also attempted to join Wayne Gretzky's Ninety Nine All Stars Tour of Europe when able.
 Gilmour returned to the Maple Leafs when the NHL's dispute was resolved; in 44 games with Toronto, he had 10 goals and 23 assists.

 Gilmour reached a career milestone during the 1995–96 season as he scored his 1,000th career point on December 23, 1995, in a 6–1 victory over Edmonton.

 Gilmour was one of the most popular players on the Leafs during his tenure.
 He was a spokesman for the NHLPA in community and charity events, and also appeared in a series of "Got Milk?"
 TV commercials, one which featured his then wife Amy.